 The last details to add are the wheel spokes on the rear wheel.
 Draw a small circle for the centre of the wheel and draw the spokes out of it.
 Notice that I have left a gap opposite where the driving rod is attached.
 If you check the photo, that is the solid counterbalance on the wheel.

 Finally, we just add simple circles to complete the small front wheels.

-Time to start finalizing and outlining our train drawing.
+Time to start outlining our train drawing.
 Start with the two front wheels.